kunks001/bookable/README.md

 ## Validations

 Validations have been created for the models to ensure that a bookable resource is created with a unique name and bookings are created in the future and resources are not double booked.
-For further information and an example of how the gem is used, please visit <a href="">this site</a>.
+For further information, refer to the tests and for an example of how the gem is used, visit <a href="">this site</a>.

 ## Known Bugs
 <ul>
-  <li>Date validation, for example 30th February is not a valid date but is permitted by the calendar view.
-Currently if 30th February is booked it will default to 2nd March.</li>
+  <li>Front enddDate validation, for example 30th February is not a valid date but is permitted by the calendar view.
+Currently if 30th February is booked it will create the booking for 2nd March.</li>
   <li>Implement server side date validation for above.</li>
 </ul>